Hyathi/hyathi-fullstack-task/README.md

 - View available pets for adoption (each pet has different attributes like breed, age, health status, etc.).
 - Adopt a pet (Each user can adopt multiple pets, but each pet can be adopted only once).
 - Once a pet is adopted, the user can feed the pet (each feeding increases pet's health status).
-- If a pet isn't fed for a certain time (ex: 24 hours), its health status decreases.
+- If a pet isn't fed for a certain time (ex: 2 hours), its health status decreases.

-We will provide you with a basic code skeleton for both the frontend and the backend, which has a few different bugs that prevent the application from running.
-Your first task will be to identify and resolve these bugs to get the application running.
+Please note, the main goal of this task is to understand your mindset, approach, technical understanding, problem-solving skills, and logical reasoning capabilities rather than just delivering a complete project.
+Feel free to document your process and decisions in the code comments or in your commit messages.

 ## Tech Stack